SoftInstigate/restheart-gcloud/README.md

 ![Gcloud logo](https://cloud.google.com/_static/images/new-gcp-logo.png)

-Google Cloud Container Engine sample configuration files for RESTHeart API Server.
+Google Cloud Container Engine sample configuration files for [RESTHeart](http://restheart.org), the REST API Server for MongoDB.

 ## Introduction

-This repo contains a set of files which allows to deploy a very basic RESTHeart and MongoDB configuration on the Google Cloud Container Engine.
+This repo contains a set of files which allows to deploy a basic RESTHeart and MongoDB configuration on the Google Cloud Container Engine.
 The purpose is double: to test Google Cloud services and to provide a way to deploy a RESTHeart demo environments in few minutes.
 This setup could be the foundation for a more robust and scalable configuration.

 ## What is Google Container Engine?